siricks/pogodus/README.md

 Simple weather site based project Minimus in ReactJS with GRID  in CSS and use open weather api.

-It can be start with Docker
+It can be start with Docker.

+Build the image and fire up the container:

+`$ docker-compose up -d --build`

+To stop it use:

+`$ docker-compose stop`

 ***